JohPak/guesstheword/README.md

 - Make game responsive
   - Game shows correctly only on desktop (perhaps tablet too?)

-- Use Singel File Components
+- Use Single File Components, templating etc
-  - Now almost everything is in the same index file
+  - It's getting harder to read because almost everything is in the same index file
+  - I have not used templates